HEMLab/HiPIMS-CUDA/Readme.md

 Xia X, Liang Q (2018) A new depth-averaged model for flow-like landslides over complex terrains with curvatures and steep slopes.
 Engineering Geology, 234: 174-191.

-The research that underpins HiPIMS are efforts of nearly two decades and many reseachers.
 A full list of related publications can be found [here](https://github.com/HEMLab/hipims/wiki/References).
 Please cite appropriate papers if you use hipims for your project.

 # License